joelczk/writeups/HTB/Pit.md

 nmap -sC -sV -A -p- -T4 10.10.10.241 -vv
 ```

-From the output of ```NMAP```, we are able to obtain the following information about the open TCP ports:
+From the output of Nmap, we are able to obtain the following information about the open TCP ports:
 | Port Number | Service | Version | State |
 |-----|------------------|----------------------|----------------------|
 | 22	| SSH | OpenSSH 8.0 (protocol 2.0) | Open |